Urigo/graphql-modules/docs/introduction/dependencies.md

 import { MySecondModule } from './my-second-module';

 export const MyModule = new GraphQLModule({
   typeDefs,
   resolvers,
-    providers: [
+  providers: [UserProvider],
-        UserProvider,
-    ],
-    imports: [
+  imports: [MySecondModule]
-        MySecondModule,
-    ],
 });
 ```

-> This is useful when you just want to make sure your module is initialized after another module without knowing it directly.
+> This is useful when you just want to automatically guarantee that your module is initialized after another module.

 Now GraphQL Modules will make sure to load and initialize `MySecondModule` before `MyModule`.